TESTIMONY BEFORE THE SUBCOMMITTEE ON HUMAN RIGHTS & WELLNESS

-Scrap amalgam mercury, that unused portion of the filling material remaining after the filling is placed into a tooth, must by law be handled as a toxic waste disposal hazard.
+Scrap amalgam, that unused portion of the filling material remaining after the filling is placed into a patients tooth, must be handled as a toxic waste disposal hazard (4).
 It cannot be thrown in the trash, buried in the ground or incinerated.
-It must be stored in an air-tight vessel until properly disposed of.
-Yet some will justify storing this same mixture in peoples mouths just inches from the brainstem and declare it harmless!
+It must be stored in an airtight vessel until properly disposed of.
+How can we justify storing this same mixture inches from a childs brainstem and declare it harmless?

 Richard D. Fischer, D.D.S., F.A.G.D.